 10. Is clinical or externship training required in the program?

 Yes.
 Over 700 hours of clinical training are part of this program.

-Courses in Human Anatomy & Physiology, and Medical Terminology will be considered for transfer credit by the program manager.
+Courses in Human Anatomy & Physiology, College Composition, Math, and Medical Terminology will be considered for transfer credit by the program manager.

 Please be advised that application submission does not guarantee program acceptance.

 PSY1012 – General Psychology

 MAC1105 – College Algebra OR MGF2106 – Survey of Mathematics

 BSC1085 & Lab - Human Anatomy & Physiology I

 BSC1086 & Lab - Human Anatomy & Physiology II

 *There may be additional course and program requirements